retrotravelbug/tightropetool/adolescent tightrope.md

 ## Printable cards

 The cards in the guidance workbook can be printed from the workbook or collectively from here: [printable cards].
 You can print off, cut out and laminate each card, or page of cards.
-There are also mats that have all the cards together.
+There are also mats that have all the cards from each area together.

 ## Workbook for parents